Interface ObservabilityAdminAsyncClient

 The CompletableFuture returned by this method can be completed exceptionally with the following exceptions.
 The exception returned is wrapped with CompletionException, so you need to invoke Throwable.getCause() to retrieve the underlying exception.

 • AccessDeniedException Indicates you don't have permissions to perform the requested operation.
 The user or role that is making the request must have at least one IAM permissions policy attached that grants the required permissions.
-For more information, see Access management for AWS resources in the IAM user guide.
+For more information, see Access management for Amazon Web Services resources in the IAM user guide.

 • InternalServerException Indicates the request has failed to process because of an unknown server error, exception, or failure.